deep-c/react-redux-notify/README.md

 # react-redux-notify
-A simple and flexible notifications component built for use with React and Redux.
+A simple and flexible notifications component built with and for React and Redux, inspired by Atom Editor's Notifications.

 ![A quick look.](http://i.giphy.com/26gJzFSGpRBCd57y0.gif)